-- In One Piece, during the arabasta arc the Big Bad Crocodile places a huge cannon that would have been used to kill practically everyone in the city in the clock tower overlooking the square.
+- In One Piece, during the Alabasta arc, the Big Bad, Crocodile places a huge cannon, which would have been used to kill practically everyone in the city, in the clock tower overlooking the square.

 - Features prominently in Card Captor Sakura, most especially in the episode with the Time Card.

 - In Yu-Gi-Oh!
 GX, Aster/Edo Phoenix's Clock Tower Prison card, which is based on the Palace of Westminster.